abhay14kumar/MarketMindAI/knowledge/topics/marketmind-modules/scheduler/README.md

 **Scheduler**.
 Keep detailed teaching material in `academy/` and link it here rather than duplicating it.

+## Execution Semantics

+Every job reports an execution mode (`MOCK`, `MANUAL`, or `REAL`) and an implementation status (`SEEDED`, `WIRED`, `PARTIAL`, or `NOT_IMPLEMENTED`).
+Seeded dates are labelled rather than presented as live scheduling evidence.

+Run history records status, start/end time, duration, result summary, errors, discovered-document count, and downstream pipeline-job count.
+The NSE discovery job is manually executable but partial: it uses generic HTML extraction and returns a clear warning when the dynamic/protected page exposes no direct PDFs.

 ## Learning Path

 | Level | Expected capability |